August 18, 2015

 Are there other concerns?

-In situations where the animal hoarder is unwilling to accept help and the animals' conditions do not warrant animal cruelty charges, non-animal agencies often step in to force change.
-For example, fire departments can cite hoarders for fire code violations, health departments can intervene where there are disease issues and housing code violations, and county zoning boards can step in to force change if there are local ordinances regarding the number of animals a person can house.
+The animal cruelty laws of all states have provisions stipulating minimum care standards for animals.
+Legislation has been enacted in a few states to specifically address animal hoarding.
+If an animal hoarder is unwilling to accept help and the animals' conditions do not warrant animal cruelty charges, non-animal agencies can try to force change.
+For example, fire departments can cite hoarders for fire code violations, health departments can intervene where there are disease issues and housing code violations and county zoning boards can step in when there are local ordinances regarding the number of animals a person can house.

-For more on this subject, read "Rescued from Squalor," from All Animals magazine, July/August 2010.
+Read "Rescued from Squalor," from All Animals magazine, July/August 2010.